MikeHopley/ftl-ships-strategy/index.md

 Until you get more crew, it’s typically best to keep one Repair Drone and the AP Drone.
 Selling both Repair Drones is viable, but selling the AP drone is really dangerous.
 Keeping the AP drone brings down the sellable total to 77 scrap.

-Because you have so much to sell, typically rush shield upgrades, especially shields-3.
-Occasionally delay them by a jump or two, depending on exact scrap numbers, if you are about to hit a store.
+Because you are so vulnerable, almost always rush shield upgrades.
+It’s even worth hitting an immediate store to trade drone stuff for shields.
 Rushing shields also gives more chances for early crew kills.
 Use the Heavy Laser as a shield-breaker, so you can ion O2.

 If your weapons take one damage, you can still attack.
 Fire the ion then switch to the laser (you can wait to see if the ion hits).